First civilians leave Mariupol steel plant; hundreds remain

 But Britain’s Defense Ministry said it believes more than a quarter of all the fighting units Russia has deployed in Ukraine are now “combat ineffective” — unable to fight because of loss of troops or equipment.

-Ukraine said Russia also struck a strategic road and rail bridge west of the Black Sea port of Odesa.
+Ukraine said Russia also struck a strategic road and rail bridge west of Odesa.
 The bridge was heavily damaged in previous Russian strikes, and its destruction would cut a supply route for weapons and other cargo from neighboring Romania.

 Varenytsia reported from Kyiv, Ukraine.
 Associated Press journalists Yesica Fisch in Sloviansk, Jon Gambrell and Yuras Karmanau in Lviv, Mstyslav Chernov in Kharkiv, and AP staff around the world contributed to this report.